AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-54656-invisible-recaptcha-fails-during-checkout-preventing-order-placement.md

 1. Enable any type of [!DNL reCAPTCHA] for gift card on the [!UICONTROL Checkout] page.
 1. Add product to cart and go to the **[!UICONTROL Checkout]** page.
-1. Expand the gift card form and fill in a valid gift card coupon
+1. Expand the gift card form and fill in a valid gift card coupon.
 1. Click on **[!UICONTROL See balance and apply]** button.

 <u>Actual Results</u>: